Operation Killer: Background

 IX Corps commander Major General Bryant Moore chose the 1st Marine Division to make the IX Corps drive along Route 29.
 The division initially was to seize high ground just south of Hoengsong from which it could control that road center.
 To the west, the ROK 6th Infantry Division, British 27th Infantry Brigade and the US 1st Cavalry Division were to clear the mountains between the Marines and the Han.
 In the X Corps' zone, the US 7th Infantry Division and ROK 3rd Division were to open the advance to the Arizona Line; they were to be joined later by the 2nd Infantry Division after it shifted east from Wonju.
-The damaged ROK 5th and 8th Infantry Divisions were to move off the line, the 5th to help protect the Corps' supply route, the more severely reduced 8th to go south to Daegu, where it was to be rebuilt under ROK control.
+The damaged ROK 5th and 8th Infantry Divisions were to move off the line, the 5th to help protect the Corps' supply route while the more severely reduced 8th was to go south to Daegu, where it was to be rebuilt under ROK control.

-The 187th RCT, when it moved from Wonju, was to assemble northeast of Chech’on ready to assist the 7th Division's attack.
+The 187th RCT, when it moved from Wonju, was to assemble northeast of Chech’on and be ready to assist 7th Division's attack.
 X Corps' commander General Almond was not to commit the unit, however, without Ridgway's approval.
-Depending on the favorable progress of Operation Killer, Ridgway intended to move the airborne troops to the Daegu airfield for refresher jump training.
+For his part, Ridgway intended to move the airborne troops to the Daegu airfield for refresher jump training.
 He was looking to possible future operations, in particular to plans prepared at his direction in January for the seizure of Seoul.
 These plans in part called for an airborne landing behind the capital to block enemy escape routes.

-General Almond assigned the 7th Infantry Division to make the X Corps' thrust up Route 60 on the Corps' right flank.
+Almond assigned the 7th Infantry Division to make the X Corps' thrust up Route 60 on the Corps' right flank.
 Initially the 7th was to clear Pyeongchang and seize the junction of Routes 60 and 20 5 mi north of the town.
-Almond wanted General Ferenbaugh then to block Route 20 to the northeast and at the same time strike west across the Corps' front along Route 20 to a juncture with IX Corps to seal off enemy forces remaining in the Chech’on salient.
-At the left of the Corps' zone, the ROK 3rd Infantry Division was to clear enemy forces from an area narrowing to a point on Route 20.
-The 2nd Infantry Division, less the 38th Infantry Regiment (which was to become Corps' reserve), was to start north on 22 February to clear a wide area of rough ground in the center of the Corps' zone and to occupy positions commanding Route 20.
+Almond wanted General Ferenbaugh to then block Route 20 to the northeast and simultaneously strike west across the Corps' front along Route 20 to a juncture with IX Corps in order to seal off enemy forces remaining in the Chech’on salient.
+At the left of the Corps' zone, the ROK 3rd Infantry Division was to clear enemy forces from an area which narrowed to a point on Route 20.
+The 2nd Infantry Division, minus the 38th Infantry Regiment (which was to become Corps' reserve), was to start north on 22 February to clear a wide area of rough ground in the center of the Corps' zone and to occupy positions commanding Route 20.
 If the timing was right, General Ruffner's forces could hammer enemy units against an anvil provided by 7th Infantry Division troops driving west over Route 20.